Daniel Ross (defensive lineman)

-Daniel Ross (born March 15, 1993) is an American football defensive tackle who is a member of the Edmonton Elks.
-He was signed by the Houston Texans as an undrafted free agent after the 2017 NFL Draft.
+Daniel Ross (born March 15, 1993) is an American professional football defensive tackle.
+He was signed by the Houston Texans as an undrafted free agent after the 2017 NFL draft.
 He played college football at Northeast Mississippi.

-Early years
+Early life

 Ross attended Jeffersontown High School, where he played basketball and at one time was ranked as the number 2 forward prep prospect in the state of Kentucky.
 He began playing football as a sophomore in high school.
 He was a linebacker and defensive end, twice receiving All-district and honorable-mention All-state honors.

 After not being heavily recruited by colleges, he chose to enroll at Northeast Mississippi Community College.
 As a freshman in 2012, he tallied 21 tackles (5.5 for loss) and 1.5 sacks.
 As a sophomore in 2013, he posted 45 tackles to lead the team, 9.5 tackles for loss, one sack and one forced fumble.

 Professional career

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 On March 7, 2014, he was signed by the Edmonton Eskimos of the Canadian Football League, eight days shy of his 21st birthday.
 He was waived on June 21 and signed the next day to the team's practice squad.
 On May 15, 2015, he was released before the start of the season with a knee injury.

 On May 28, 2016, he was re-signed by the Eskimos after sitting out the 2015 season recovering from his knee injury and having a tryout at their mini-camp in Florida.
 He was released on June 15.